-The Regional Health Commission manages four planning committees responsible for the design and implementation of the Gateway to Better Health Pilot Program.
+The Regional Health Commission manages three planning committees responsible for the design and implementation of the Gateway to Better Health Pilot Program.

 - The Pilot Program Planning Team makes recommendations for the pilot program, ensures the milestones of the demonstration project are fulfilled, and provides operational oversight for the Gateway to Better Health Pilot Program.